Hicham98Bayad/real-time-tweet-analysis/README.md

 # real-time-tweet-analysis
-#look in the presentation contains all the details of this project
+#look in the presentation contains all the details of this project (Big-Data.pptx and )